mmeest/Text-symbols-used-in-OOP/README.md

     // Do something when x is equal to y
 }
 ```
-<h1><p align="center";><= and >= - less than or equal to AND greater than or equal to</p></h1>
-The <= (less than or equal to) and >= (greater than or equal to) operators are comparison operators used in programming to check if a value is less than or equal to or greater than or equal to another value, respectively.
-These operators are commonly used in conditional statements, loop control, and comparisons involving numeric and non-numeric data types.
-Here's how they work:

 Angle brackets < and > are used to enclose and define HTML elements.
 HTML elements are structured using opening and closing tags, and these tags are essentially used like parentheses to define the start and end of elements.
 Here's an example of how angle brackets are used in HTML:
 ```
 <p>This is a paragraph element.</p>